 Assignments: Assignments will be written in American Psychological Association (APA) style (www.apastyle.org/).
 Assignments will be Word Documents, 12 point font, New Times Roman, one inch margins, a title page, page headers, and double-spaced.
 Due to the nature of the course assignments abstracts will not be utilized in any course requirement.
 Assignments should be grammatically correct.
-A penalty of 1⁄2 letter grade will be given to an assignment each business day it is late (please note, memo assignment will not be accepted late).
-Assignment will be handed in at the beginning of the class period it is due.
-Assignments ARE NOT accepted electronically.
+A penalty of 1⁄2 letter grade will be given to an assignment each business day it is late (please note, memo and movie assignment will not be accepted late).
+Assignments must be received before the beginning of class on the day the assignment is due.
+Unless prior arrangements are made, all assignments must be submitted electronically via Blackboard or emailed to kvaillan@gmu.edu.